by Andrei Rusanovschi

 Since ’91, after the fall of Soviet Union, many aspects of Moldova’s infrastructure were ruined, including the roads and public services.

-In Stefan Voda the bikes shop is accommodated in the building of Maria Biesu School of Arts.
-Walking down the steps to the bikes’ atelier one feels little by little the smell of rubber.
-The smell have already became characteristic and is readily associated with bikes—no other place in Stefan Voda has that many and such a big variety of them.
-Everyone knows “if you want good bikes at good prices, go the store at the basement.”
+In Stefan Voda the bike shop is in the building of the Maria Biesu School of Arts.
+Walking down the steps to the shop one senses little by little the smell of rubber.
+The smell has already became characteristic and is readily associated with bikes — no other place in Stefan Voda has that many and such a big variety of them.
+Everyone knows “if you want good bikes at good prices, go the store in the basement.”

-When you enter the atelier you see an energetic guy, always busy with fitting the bikes and making the place he is working in better.
-Even from bikes rests, inventing his own modifications and fitting them, Valeriu makes bikes virtually from nothing.
-Let alone fitting bikes in such a good condition that came with the third shipment from the Pedals for Progress.
+When you enter the shop you see an energetic guy, always busy with fitting the bikes and making the place better.
+He even makes his own bike stands, inventing modifications, building bikes virtually from nothing.
+In comparison, it is quite simple to prep bikes in such good condition as those from Pedals for Progress.

 After the Army I had to choose what direction to take, says Valeriu.
 I decided to go further with my education and studied automobiles.
 While studying in Chisinau, fate brought me together with a bike service center.
 This is when I began to study the subtleties of bike mechanics.

 “I am impressed how Valeriu has organized his workplace,” says Mark.
-“It is neat and well structured, and it seems he improves it every second,” says Mark after having a half-a-day visit to the bikes’ store.
+“It is neat and well structured, and it seems he improves it every second,” says Mark after a half-day visit to the bike store.

 “The best gratitude for me would be the bike I fit to never come back for repair,” says Valeriu.
 “I will just welcome them at least once a year for maintenance work.”

-With Pedals for Progress project, proved to be sustainable and a long lasting relationship, and with Valeriu Soloviov responsible for the fitting process, we will fill Moldova up with reliable, environment friendly means of transport—bicycles, said Center “Rural21” director, Vitalie Rusanovschi.
+The Pedals for Progress project proved to be sustainable and a long-lasting relationship, and with Valeriu Soloviov responsible for the fitting process, we will fill Moldova up with reliable, environment-friendly means of transport — bicycles, said Center Rural21 director, Vitalie Rusanovschi.